essmehdi/survey-corps-backend/README.md

 npx prisma migrate dev
 ```

-For emails, you will need to setup [Resend]("https://resend.com/") in the `.env` file as mentioned below.
+For emails, you will need to setup [Resend]("https://resend.com/") in the `.env` file as mentioned above.

 Finally, launch the dev server: